Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 Having orthognathic surgery doesn’t mean that you will not need traditional braces or aligner therapy to straighten your teeth.
 One of these treatments is generally necessary to complete the teeth straightening process and restore your smile.

-Types of teeth straightening surgeries include:
+Types of teeth straightening surgeries include the following:

 - Upper jaw orthognathic surgery